After 55 years of

 1895-O always has been and always will be tough to find.

-The "View All" link in the lower right hand side of the "Sales Box" will bring up all the 1895-O Barber Dimes, if any, available right now on eBay coin auctions.
+The links in the right hand side of the "Sales Box" below will bring up all the 1895-O Barber Dimes, if any, available right now on eBay coin auctions.
 The left hand side of the box illustrates value trend data over a very long period of time for the 1895-O in G-4 condition.
 The percent annual increase is computed for comparative purposes.
 The coin pictured for sale in the right hand side, if any, is not necessarily an example in G-4 condition.